What is eye fatigue?

 Making adjustments to your display settings can make a big difference in reducing eye strain:

-• Brightness: Adjust your screen brightness to match your surroundings.
+- Brightness: Adjust your screen's brightness to match your surroundings.
 If your screen is much brighter than your surroundings, your eyes will have to work harder.

-• Contrast: Increase the contrast of your display to make text easier to read.
+- Contrast: Increases the contrast of your screen to make text easier to read.

 4. Keep an appropriate distance

-The distance you sit in front of the screen is important to reduce eye fatigue.
-Keep your monitor at a distance of approximately 50-70 cm from your eyes and adjust the height so that the center of the screen is slightly below your eye level.
+The distance you sit in front of the screen is important for reducing eye strain.
+Keep your monitor approximately 50-70 cm from your eyes and adjust the height so the center of the screen is slightly below eye level.

 5. Blink frequently